ianmilliken/mpc/site/content/blog/should-i-advertise-on-facebook-or-google.md

 ## Are the advertising options different?

 Yes, absolutely.
-The two platforms offer wildly different 'ads' for you to create so you really should nail down on what you need to advertise your product effectively.
+The two platforms offer wildly different ads for you to create so you really should nail down on what you need to advertise your product effectively.

 Are you advertising a clothing line, that requires photos and images to get people interested?

 Or is the appeal of your offer captured best by words, like a new price for your product?

-Different types of ads, across the different platforms will suit you best.
+Different types of ads across the different platforms will ultimately suit you better than others.

 **Google**